Mayo, Florida, Changes Its Name To ‘Miracle Whip’

 — Fox News (@FoxNews) August 28, 2018

-But while Miracle Whip, Florida is still a thing, the Kraft Heinz brand is milking it for all its worth.
+But while Miracle Whip, Florida, is still a thing, the Kraft Heinz brand is milking it for all its worth.
 The official Miracle Whip Twitter posted a clip of the changing water tower, captioning it with the sentiment that the good people of the Florida town “deserve a name to match the quality of their character.”

 We renamed Mayo, FL to Miracle Whip, FL because the good people there deserve a name to match the quality of their character. #NoMoreMayo pic.twitter.com/VhRYSq34F1